 Sofa Child’s Pose

-Child’s pose is a restorative pose that can help to ease back pain by stretching the muscles in the back and shoulders.
-It’s also a great pose to do if you’re feeling stressed or anxious.
+Child’s pose is a restorative pose that may help release tension through the back and shoulders.
+It can also be a nice option if you’re feeling tense and want to slow down.

 To do child’s pose: